rominirani/autogen-experiments/app3/README.md

 The scenario is as follows:
 - The Human Agent initiates a conversation with the Autonomous Agent (that is skilled at generating Quotes) and asks it to generate quote
 - The Autonomous Agent replies back with a Quote
-- The Human Agent (you) will now have to decide if you want to terminate the conversation, do an auto-reply (generate another quote) or mention ok
+- The Human Agent (you) will now have to decide if you want to terminate the conversation, do an auto-reply (generate another quote) or mention `ok`.
+- The Autonomous Agent is configured with its `is_termination_msg` as sent to looking out for ok from the Human Agent.
+If that happens the conversation can terminate too.

+You can consider this flow as a good way by which you can decide to hand over a task to one of the Agents and then review the result of that task.
+If not satisfactory, you can ask the Agent to do it again or provide your feedback accordingly and continue the conversation.

 # Run the Applications
 - Setup a Python environment via the `requirements.txt` file that is provided.